AsiiaPine/ice_runner/README.md

    ```bash
    ./scripts/setup.sh
    ```
-   Installs all necessary packages and creates a python virtual environment in venv folder.
+   Installs all necessary packages and creates a python virtual environment in venv folder and creates a systemd service.

 2. **Manual Setup**:
    ```bash